jcomeauictx/kybyz/README.md

 * [Heit suggested WebRTC for p2p communication](https://
 developer.mozilla.org/en-US/docs/Web/API/
 WebRTC_API/Simple_RTCDataChannel_sample)
-* on iphone6 iSH, uwsgi gives error "unable to set PTREAD_PRIO_INHERIT"
+* on iphone6 iSH, uwsgi gives error "unable to set PTHREAD_PRIO_INHERIT"
+* need to come up with canonical way to list resources such as books and movies. first idea that will fit both is title:year:length:publisher;
+  where spaces, colons, and Unicode in title are urlescaped+; length is pages or minutes as appropriate; publisher is the printer or production studio.